node-red/node-red.github.io/docs/hardware/raspberrypi.md

     sudo journalctl -f -u nodered -o cat

-For further options see [Starting Node-RED on boot](../getting-started/running.html#starting-node-red-on-boot).
+For other options see [Starting Node-RED on boot](../getting-started/running.html#starting-node-red-on-boot).

 ### Using the Editor